Hurricane Sally: Alabama

 Continuous onshore flow from Sally caused storm surge flooding to occur on Dauphin Island beginning early on September 14.
 Two unoccupied riverboat casinos in Bayou La Batre near Mobile broke loose due to the constant wave action with one of them hitting a dock.
+A marine site in Ingram Bayou reported sustained winds of 113 mph and a gust to 137 mph at an elevation of 18 m.
 Fort Morgan, Alabama reported a wind gust of 121 mph while Mobile reported a wind gust of 83 mph.
 Major structural damage was recorded at the landfall point in Gulf Shores as well as Mobile.
 A pier in Gulf Shores that was destroyed in Hurricane Ivan in 2004 was partially destroyed again by storm surge from Sally just days after it had reopened following renovations.
 There were also several reports of damage to condos in the Gulf Shores with a few being destroyed.
 Meanwhile, in Downtown Mobile, a street light snapped, swinging wildly on its cable.
 A gas station was destroyed in Spanish Fort, Alabama.
 Several sewage overflows were reported across Mobile County following heavy rain from Hurricane Sally, causing contamination to Dog River and Rabbit Creek.
 One person was declared dead and one other missing in Orange Beach, an area most impacted by flooding.
 Another person died in Foley during the storm cleanup process.
 Over 2,000 broken poles and 4,300 trees on power lines left over 71,000 households and businesses in southern and central Baldwin County without power, representing 95% of the service area of a local electrical cooperative, Baldwin EMC.
 Only 5 of 22 substations remained in service the day after the storm.
 Two days after landfall, on September 18, Alabama governor Kay Ivey said in a news conference that 103,000 customers were still without power in Baldwin County, and another 60,000 in Mobile County.
 Five days after landfall, Baldwin EMC had restored power to close to 60,000 meters, representing 75% of their subscribers, but 18,197 meters remained without power.
+Rainfall in the state peaked at 29.99 in at Orange Beach.

-Total damages in Alabama reached $311.895 million (2020 USD).
+Total damage in Alabama was estimated to be at least $311.895 million (2020 USD).